 With a love of handcrafting, Spell also partners with marginalized artisans and craftspeople around the world to produce beautiful, handmade pieces of jewelry, tote bags, brass toe caps, and kaftans.

-There is lots to love over at Spell so be sure to check them out for upcycled bohemian clothing.
+There are lots to love over at Spell so be sure to check them out for upcycled bohemian clothing.
 Sizes range from XXS-XXL.
+(Technically this is an Aussie brand, but they have an office in the USA)

 Girl of the Earth offers effortless upcycled clothing for women using authentic vintage fabric remnants.
 As if going the extra mile to make clothing entirely out of upcycled fabrics wasn’t enough, founder Ruby hunts for vintage fabrics herself, using an unconventional supply chain of eccentric grandmas, flea market owners, vintage suppliers and just plain hoarders as she defines it; for an extra special collection of on-trend, vintage, upcycled garments.